You’ll love this little trick for how to bake meatballs that are just as crispy and amazing as pan fried.

 Video: How To Bake Meatballs

-First, make the meatballs.
 In a large bowl, combine your meat mixture (I’m using beef and pork but you could lighten it up with some ground turkey), along with bread crumbs, an egg, chopped onion, and seasonings.
-Mix thoroughly.
+Mix thoroughly until well combined, but don’t handle the meat more than necessary as we don’t want to overwork it.

 The results?
-Tender meatballs with some crispy browning on the outside, ready to be enjoyed in all sorts of ways.
+Tender meatballs with some crispy browning on the outside, ready to be enjoyed in all sorts of ways whether for spaghetti or other pasta dishes, in a meatball sub, or some other way.

 More Meatball Recipes